 The cast of Sleeping Beauty

-Although this was my first visit to a panto at the Regent, I think I was the only newcomer.
+Although this was my first visit to a panto at the Regent Theatre, I think I was the only newcomer.
 The show had plenty of in jokes the audience obviously remembered from years past and I understand several of the main characters return year after year – if it ain’t broke, don’t fix it!

 Jonathan Wilkes plays Muddles, the loveable lead, bringing real warmth to the character, Jonathan sings, dances and laughs his socks off for the whole show.
 He’s well-loved and for good reason, this guy can work a crowd!